 2019 Wastewater Rate Adjustment

-In 2017, the City Council approved a Sewer System Master Plan for future repairs and improvements to the City’s wastewater system.
+In 2017, the City Council approved a Sewer System Master Plan (PDF) for future repairs and improvements to the City’s wastewater system.
 The Master Plan identified $57 million in expansion and capacity related improvement projects (impact fee funded) and $52 million in improvements necessary to repair the City’s existing system (ratepayer funded).
 City staff have determined the impact fee funded projects can likely be funded through the projected impact fees and/or financed through bonding against future impact fees.
 However, staff have identified a significant shortage in funding to make the needed repairs and improvements to the existing system, which is the primary factor in moving forward with a rate study.

 The City of Morgan Hill engaged NBS Government Finance Group to develop a sustainable wastewater utility financial plan and make recommendations on rate changes necessary to meet ongoing operational and maintenance needs of the City’s aging sewer infrastructure.
 For years, the City was able to effectively maintain the sewer infrastructure without significant rate increases.
 However, it is now necessary for the City to make the legally required upgrades to the existing system to prevent any significant malfunctions/failures in the future.